joshbegley/nyt-latest/README.md

 **Fact-Checking the Republican National Convention on Energy Claims**\
 `Several speakers focused on the sharp rise in gas and electricity prices under President Biden.
-We scrutinized their claims.`\
+We scrutinized their statements.`\
 https://nytimes.com/2024/07/16/climate/fact-checking-rnc-energy.html

 **The Israeli military said it was targeting militants operating in the school.**\